The Ultimate Comparison: Dragonflies and Mayflies

 The adults form huge mating swarms thousands or more individuals strong.
 Different species form different types of swarms, characterized by the relative numbers of males vs. females in the swarm and how the males behave within the swarm.

-Some swarms are made up on nearly equal numbers of males and females, while others are made up entirely of males.
+Some swarms consist of nearly equal numbers of males and females, while others feature only males.
 In the case of all-male swarms, the females dart in from the perimeter, mate, then flee to lay their eggs.
 Depending on the species, males may hover or fly slowly parallel to the water surface with their bodies vertical or fly in a lilting pattern where they flap their wings to gain altitude then glide down with their wings held at 45 degree angles (Bauernfeind and Soldan 2012).

 Conclusion